George Adams (musician): George Adams/Don Pullen Quartet (1979–92)

 In 1979, Adams and Pullen began to co-lead a quartet with Dannie Richmond and bassist Cameron Brown.
 In December 1979, George recorded the album Paradise Space Shuttle with his personal quintet that featured pianist Ron Burton, drummer Al Foster, bassist Don Pate and percussionist Azzedin Weston.

 Adams' contributions to his ensemble were best heard on Paradise Space Shuttle's title track.
 After a brief introduction, he enters the arrangement playing a disjointed and primal melody.
 He then plays a more traditional bebop figure before supplementing it with a strident motif.
 He continues to utilize several different textures throughout the song, such as multiphonics, blues riffs and phrased melodic devices.
 The result of all this is a performance that includes a multitude of saxophone history into four and a half minutes.

 In 1980, Adams and Dannie Richmond recorded the album Hand to Hand for the Soul Note label.
 The album featured trombonist Jimmy Knepper, pianist Hugh Lawson and bassist Mike Richmond.
 In August 1980, Adams and Pullen recorded the album Earth Beams.
 The ensemble demonstrated its best on the album's title track.
 Adams' immediate performance provides a great deal of melodic presence throughout the song.
 George's deep resonance helps to thicken the harmonic quality of the song.
 The fundamentals of the ensemble are also anchored perfectly by Dannie Richmond.

 In 1983, Adams started to expand on his career as a sideman by recording with trombonist Craig Harris on his album Black Bone.
 The following year, George recorded as a member of the Mingus Dynasty at the Village Vanguard.
-In April 1985, Adams and Pullen recorded the album Live at Montmatre, but wasn't released until 2000, and featured a guest appearance by guitarist John Scofield.
+In April 1985, Adams and Pullen recorded the album Live at Montmartre, but it wasn't released until 2000, and featured a guest appearance by guitarist John Scofield.
 The group is quite noteworthy on the song Well, I Guess We'll Never Know.